 "From the #mpb2b Community" links referenced in the show:

-Transcript: How to Build a Great Marketing Team in 2023, With Paul Flaharty
+Transcript: How to Build a Great Marketing Team, With Paul Flaharty

 Welcome to the "Marketing Smarts Live" show by MarketingProfs and the Marketing Smarts Podcast.
 Where we dive into B2B news, resources, valuable guest content, and much more each week.